 BBSRC Doctoral Training Partnership (DTP)

-The first year takes the form of an MRes involving a structured programme of tailored training courses and two laboratory rotations before progression to the three-year PhD.
+The first year takes the form of a structured programme of tailored training courses and two laboratory rotations before progression to the three-year PhD.
 A new element of the programme is a three month internship which is held outside the laboratory.

 UK students who meet the UK residency requirements will be eligible for a full studentship.
 EU students who meet the UK residency requirements will also be eligible for a full studentship.
 Students from EU countries who do not meet the residency requirements may still be eligible for a fees-only award.
 Further information about eligibility for BBSRC funding can be found at: